ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 You do it by creating two new roles for a user group:

  1. Role with a `Subtree` limitation for the User
- 1. Role with a `Location` limitation for the Subtree
+ 1. Role with a `Location` limitation for the subtree

 Follow the example below to learn how to do that.